 The average conversion rate of quizzes is poor.

-An average conversion rate of a quiz is 5%.
+An average conversion rate of an online quiz is 5%.

 If someone tells you the conversion rate of their quiz is substantially more than that, ask them how many conversions they had in general and laugh at anything below 200 sing-ups.